What does your social enterprise do?

 What motivated you to start Cornish Seaweed Company?

 I started Cornish Seaweed Company in 2012 in response to the lack of work in Cornwall.
 I was working scrubbing the boats in Falmouth and my business partner was working as a waiter.
-We are both qualified in renewable energy engineering but were unable to find work.
-There just was not anything about.
+We are both hugely interested in conservation.
+I qualified in renewable energy engineering and Tim is a scientist specialising in conservation, but we were both unable to find work.
+There was just nothing about.

 After hearing a program on ‘Farming Today’ about the seaweed industry we went to work with a seaweed company on the west of Ireland to learn about the seaweeds, sustainable harvesting and traditional processing.
 We then came back to Cornwall ready to start our own business.